 Statistical Analyses

 Patient and donor characteristics were summarized and compared using chi-squared test for categorical variables and Wilcoxon Rank-Sum tests for continuous variables as appropriate using two tailed p-values.
-Univariable logistic regression was performed to determine the association of an HLA antigen (A, B, C, DR51, DR52, DR53, DR, and DQ) with disease recurrence using likelihood ratio tests and two tailed p-values.
+Of note, a single donor could contribute two kidneys and therefore Univariable logistic regression was performed to determine the association of an HLA antigen (A, B, C, DR51, DR52, DR53, DR, and DQ) with disease recurrence using likelihood ratio tests and two tailed p-values.
 Of note, generally only serological typing is reported to UNOS.
 Where molecular data were available, they were converted to serologic types for consistency25.
 For all recipient HLA loci except HLA-C, complete serologic data were available for HLA-type.
 As the association of class I HLA was an exploratory analysis, we performed a complete case analysis for HLA-C associations.

 After serial univariable logistic regression across all HLA antigens in the dataset, we tested for significance using the Benajamini-Hochberg method with a false discovery rate of 20%.
 For all HLA that were significantly correlated at this point, we performed a second set of logistic regression analyses in which we examined the dose effect (i.e. being a hetero- or homozygote for each HLA) of these HLA in the recipient and the risk of recurrence as well as the dose effect of the donor having a concordant HLA with the recipient.
 We performed a complete case analysis for both of these dose effect scenarios for each HLA (i.e. we excluded recipients from the concordance analysis if their donor lacked HLA information).